thdiaman/GDDownloader/README.md

 The main parameters are the following:
 - `dataFolderPath`: the path where the data will be downloaded (without trailing slash//backslash)
-- `GitHubAuthToken`: your GitHub personal access token (instructions to get one are available [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
+- `GitHubAuthToken`: your GitHub personal access token (instructions to get one are available <a href="https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/" target="_blank">here</a>)
 - `gitExecutablePath`: the path to the git executable in your system
 - `verbose`: controls the messages in the standard output (0 for no messages, 1 for simple messages, and 2 for progress bars)